Danish general elections coming up. You might wonder who Lars is?

 What will happen next?

-A good question and one we will have an answer too once the next general elections on 1 November are over, showing which constellations can make out the famous 90 mandate majority.
+A good question and one we will have an answer too once the next General Elections on 24 March are over, showing which constellations can make out the famous 90 mandate majority.

 There are 15 parties competing to get seats in the Danish Parliament.

-At present the polls give the current red block the majority but much can happen in Danish politics and either way, the parties need 90 mandates to have a majority, none will get there on their own but will need the support from other parties in parliament to get a majority.
+At present, the polls give the red block the majority, but much can happen in Danish politics.
+Either way, the parties need 90 mandates to have a majority, none will get there on their own but will need the support from other parties in parliament to get a majority.

-Traditionally, parties have been either blue or red and a few such as Radikale Venstre were known to support political projects more than colour combinations although in the past government they support the Socialdemocrats.
+Traditionally, parties have been either blue or red and a few such, as Radikale Venstre, were known to support political projects more than colour combinations.
+In the next government they have said they will support the Socialdemocrats.

-Moderaterna have said they believe in a government formed over the middle, meaning with parties traditionally at opposing sides, so, depending on the number of seats allocated to Moderaterna, they could become King makers, or, as some say, chaos makers as well.
+Moderaterna say they still believe in a government formed over the middle, meaning with parties traditionally at opposing sides, so, depending on the number of seats allocated to Moderaterna, they could become King makers once again, or, as some also say, chaos makers as well.

-The Danish Parliament has 179 seats, 4 seats are allocated to Greenland and the Faroe Islands (of those 3 vote Red and 1 votes Blue in the current parliament).
+The Danish Parliament has 179 seats; 4 seats are allocated to Greenland and the Faroe Islands (of those three vote Red and one votes Blue in the current parliament).

 Support our magazine with a contribution of any size